-But please also understand that my on-going relationship with L****** M******, whom I consider the one great love of my life and from whom I am quite thoroughly separated by circumstances I won’t go into here, is quite a raw issue for me.
+But please also understand that my on-going relationship with L****** M******, from whom I am quite thoroughly separated by circumstances I won’t go into here, is quite a raw issue for me.
 To see it characterized in the unfair and frankly childishly bullying way that Grace and Peter have done is extremely hurtful.
 They cannot possibly imagine how it feels to see that.
 Nor do I like the fact that L****** will probably once again get dragged into this mess (which is the last thing she needs right now) because of their posts.

 Furthermore the idea that my opinions are merely the result of wanting to get as much tail as possible from students is deeply hurtful and offensive.
 It was interesting to see both “Stephanie” and Jundo Cohen, both of whom I have had some serious disagreements with in the past, rush in to explain that I am not at all like that.
 It was quite heartwarming to read at least that much in this ugly morass of mudslinging.
 No. My experience with L****** was nothing of the sort.
 Again, to see it characterized that way when I have already shared in great detail something that was extraordinarily difficult to share hurts a lot.
 L****** was brave enough to allow me to use her real name when doing so and it’s very troubling to see Mr. and Mrs. Schireson carelessly drag her into this.
 I’ll have to do some serious damage control now.

 You may certainly share this email with Grace and Peter.
 I hope that you do.
 They ought to see it & I do not know how to contact them.
 Nor do I wish to contact them.
 They are not nice people.
 But you MAY NOT share this email on Sweeping Zen, Facebook or any other public forum.